 The other day, I saw my wife looking at a recipe book and writing in a notebook.
 She often looks at these books when making meal plans and grocery lists, so I didn’t think much of it.
 Many minutes later, she was still writing.
 I looked closer and realized that she was copying recipes by hand.
-“You know you could just take a picture and email it, right?”
+“Have you considered taking a picture and emailing it?”
 The look of realization spread over her face, and we had a laugh.
 It turns out that she had considered scanning it, but our scanner isn’t a flatbed.

 It struck me as another great example of why team communication is so powerful.
-She had come up with a reasonable solution, but when it didn’t work out, tunnel vision caused her to miss a working alternative.
-My teammates have often found me in a similar state and gotten me rolling again with a simple “Why don’t you just…?”1 I immediately see the light and can usually see exactly how my initial idea put me on a train of thought that made me miss it.2
+She had come up with a reasonable solution, but when it didn’t work out, a narrow focus on that solution caused her to overlook a working alternative.
+My teammates have often found me in a similar state and gotten me rolling again with a simple “Have you considered…?”1 I immediately see the light and can usually see exactly how my initial idea put me on a train of thought that made me miss it.2

 Feel free to share some times you remember when a set of fresh eyes was all it took to see a better way.3